canle2021/CAN-LE-IS24-full-stack-competition-req97073/README.md

 You also can see it on this address: https://github.com/canle2021/CAN-LE-IS24-full-stack-competition-req97073

 For saving your time, this is the video demo: https://youtu.be/BVokuWvAyoc At the limited time, I just put this video for now.
-I will fix it late.
+I will fix it later.

 ## Note: